BCusack/Seon/README.md

 The white paper is the main focus.
 This is where the definition of the Seon and points of focus live.
 [Read the white paper](Whitepaper.md)

 ## Extended
-The extended document are documents that expand on the ideas of the white paper.
+Extended documents expand on the ideas of the white paper and provide deeper dives into specific topics:

-This refers to extended insights and expansions on the white paper discussion.[Read the extended document](Extended/communication_interfacing.md)
+- Communication and interfacing principles: Extended discussion on interaction modes and constraints — see Extended/communication_interfacing.md
+- Beyond doomscrolling: The death of the smartphone as the attention feed (draft) — see Extended/death_of_smartphone.md

 ## Licence